-Actions: Time Frame: Responsible Agency: Funding: Quantified Objectives: E) Provide financial support for fair housing audits and the dissemination of audit results and information on fair housing laws to landlords, rental housing organizations, and the public.
+A tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: languages, including Spanish , Farsi, and Simplified Chinese , by January 2023. with a high number of renters .
+E) Provide financial support for fair housing audits and the dissemination of audit results and information on fair housing laws to landlords, rental housing organizations, and the public.
 Hold biannual trainings for landlords and property managers to review findings and provide education on fair housing rights and responsibilities.
-Annually, through annual grants and contracts Community Development Department - Housing & Human Services Division CDBG and Affordable Housing Fund (Inclusionary) Engage at least 30 landlords and property owners every 2 years.
-Support annual audits of 10 or more landlords.
+In reduce displacement risk resulting from discrimination and facilitate housing mobility opportunities.
+Annually, through annual grants and contracts Community Development Department - Housing & Human Services Division CDBG and Affordable Housing Fund (Inclusionary) Engage at least 30 landlords and property owners every 2 years with an emphasis on high resource dreas, Support annual audits of 10 or more landlords.
 Conduct fair housing testing and/or advertising audits annually.